amergin/epimetal/README.md

 # Plotter

-***

-## Overview
+## Introduction

-Reusable single-page plotting application using DC.js and Angular.js.
+Plotter is a modern single-page web application for real-time visualization and analysis of data.